Emjayosee/8_Updated_Portfolio/README.md

     1. THere is not a lot of JAVASCRIPT used and I should think up ways to add some.

+    2. Added an email link to allow users to send me an email from the Contact page.

 # 05 Further improvements to make: